 Quick Answer

-Focus on premium drinks with 300%+ margins instead of standard lagers at 50%.
-Add coffee (£50K potential), cocktails, and premium spirits.
+Focus on premium drinks with healthier margins instead of standard lagers.
+Add coffee, cocktails, and premium spirits.
 Train staff to suggest specific drinks, not ask 'what would you like?'
-One premium sale equals three pint profits.
+One premium sale can outperform multiple pints.

 You're working twice as hard as you need to for half the profit you deserve.

-Last week, I watched a licensee celebrate selling 200 pints on a busy Friday.
+Last week, I watched a licensee celebrate selling a wall of pints on a busy Friday.
 Great volume, packed pub, exhausted staff.
-His profit?
-About £140.
-Meanwhile, the coffee shop next door made the same profit from 35 lattes before noon, with one part-time staff member.
+His profit was modest.
+Meanwhile, the coffee shop next door made similar profit from far fewer serves, with one part-time staff member.

 Here's the painful truth: if you're focusing on shifting more pints to increase profit, you're playing a game you can't win.
 The chains will always beat you on volume.
-But there's a different game entirely - one where a single cocktail sale equals the profit of three pints, where coffee generates £50K annually, and where your existing customers happily spend more without you serving a single extra person.
+But there's a different game entirely - one where a single cocktail sale can outperform multiple pints, where coffee becomes a steady revenue stream, and where your existing customers happily spend more without you serving a single extra person.

 The Real Problem